enthought/pyface/README.rst

 ==========================================

-The Pyface project contains a toolkit-independent GUI abstraction layer, which is used to support the "visualization" features of the Traits package.
+The Pyface project contains a toolkit-independent GUI abstraction layer, which is used to support the "visualization" features of the Enthought Tool Suite libraries.
+Pyface contains Traits-aware wrappers of standard GUI elements such as Windows, Dialogs and Fields, together with the "Tasks" application framework which provides a rich GUI experience with dock panes, tabbed editors, and so forth.
+This permits you to write cross-platform interactive GUI code without needing to use the underlying GUI backend.
-Thus, you can write code in terms of the Traits API (views, items, editors, etc.), and let Pyface and your selected toolkit and back-end take care of the details of displaying them.

 The following GUI backends are supported: